S3 method for clv.fitted.spending plot(x, n = 256, verbose = TRUE, ...) # S4 method for clv.fitted.spending plot(x, n = 256, verbose = TRUE, ...)

 plot.clv.fitted.spending.Rd

-Compares the density of the observed average spending per transaction (empirical distribution) to the model's distribution of mean transaction spending (weighted by the actual number of transactions).
+Compares the density of the observed average spending per transaction (empirical distribution) to the

 An object of class ggplot